timrogers/litra/README.md

 To get the current brightness of your device, use the `getBrightnessInLumen` function.

 The Litra Glow supports brightness between 20 and 250 Lumen.
-The Litra Beam supports brightness between 20 and 400 Lumen.
+The Litra Beam and Litra Beam LX support brightness between 20 and 400 Lumen.

 You can programatically check what brightness levels are supported by your device.
 Once you know what brightness levels are supported, you can set the brightness in Lumen.
 If you try to set a value that isn't allowed by your device, an error will be thrown: